Marie Cassidy: Media career

 Since retiring as state pathologist in 2018, Cassidy has fronted series for RTÉ including Dr. Cassidy's Casebook where she revisited some of the most memorable investigations of her career.
 In August 2022, she took part in the documentary Cold Case Collins, a retrospective look at the assassination of Irish revolutionary, Michael Collins on the hundredth anniversary of his death.

-In January 2023, Cassidy will appear on the sixth series of Dancing with the Stars Ireland.
+In January 2023, Cassidy appeared on the sixth series of Dancing with the Stars Ireland.
 She was partnered with Stephen Vincent and was eliminated 2nd overall in week 4, finishing in 10th place.